Language and Planning in Robotic Navigation: A Multilingual Evaluation of State-of-the-Art Models: Abstract

 \section{Abstract}

-Large Language Models (LLMs) such as GPT-4, trained on huge amount of datasets spanning multiple domains, exhibit significant reasoning, understanding, and planning capabilities across various tasks.
-This study presents the first-ever work in Arabic language integration within the Vision-and-Language Navigation (VLN) domain in robotics, an area that has been notably underexplored in existing research.
-We perform a comprehensive evaluation of state-of-the-art multilingual Small Language Models (SLMs), including GPT-4o mini, Llama 3 8B, and Phi-3 medium 14B, alongside the Arabic-centric LLM, Jais.
-Our approach utilizes the NavGPT framework, a pure LLM-based instruction-following navigation agent, to assess the impact of language on navigation reasoning through zero-shot sequential action prediction using the R2R dataset.
+Large Language Models (LLMs) such as GPT-4 exhibit strong reasoning and planning capabilities.
+This work introduces the first study on Arabic-language integration in Vision-and-Language Navigation (VLN) in Robotics.
+We evaluate multilingual Small Language Models (SLMs) such as GPT-4o mini, Llama 3 8B, Phi-3 medium 14B, and the Arabic-centric Jais LLM using the NavGPT framework on the R2R dataset, augmented with Arabic translations.

-Through comprehensive experiments, we demonstrate that our framework is capable of high-level planning for navigation tasks when provided with instructions in both English and Arabic.
-However, certain models struggled with reasoning and planning in the Arabic language due to inherent limitations in their capabilities, sub-optimal performance, and parsing issues.
-These findings highlight the importance of enhancing planning and reasoning capabilities in language models for effective navigation, emphasizing this as a key area for further development while also unlocking the potential of Arabic-language models for impactful real-world applications.
+Our experiments show that the framework supports high-level planning in both English and Arabic.
+However, some models struggled in Arabic due to parsing and capability limitations.
+This highlights the need to improve planning in LMs and reveals the potential of Arabic-centric models in real-world robotics.